netofarthur/laudario/README.md

   > CREATE USER laudariousr@localhost IDENTIFIED BY 'piabinha123';
   > GRANT ALL PRIVILEGES ON laudario.* TO laudariousr@localhost;
   > FLUSH PRIVILEGES;
 5. In 'backup.sql' the superuser is 'admin' and the password is 'admin'.
+This file is only for database testing.